 Melissa joined the OCA Board in April 2018 and has taken on the role of Parks Committee Chair.
 She has a great appreciation both for the beauty of the neighbourhood and the excellent programming provided by the Oaklands Community Centre.
 She considers herself to be equally a plant-person and a people-person, and is passionate about the vital role that quality outdoor spaces play in our communities.
 Outside of volunteer and work commitments, you can often find Melissa on a soccer pitch, puttering in her garden, shopping at a farmer’s market, or enjoying the outdoors with her young family.

 David moved to Oaklands in April of 2016 having spent approximately 10 years exiled to the mainland to complete his studies and begin his career in natural resource management.
 David holds a Master’s of Resource Management (Planning) from Simon Fraser University and a Bachelors of Arts in Anthropology from the University of Victoria.
-He currently works as for the BC Environmental Assessment Office and is the Co-Chair of the Oaklands Land Use Committee.
+He currently works for the Ministry of Forest, Lands, Natural Resource Operations, and Rural Development and is the Co-Chair of the Oaklands Land Use Committee.

 In his spare time, David enjoys spending time with his wife Jennifer and two young children Kate and Dylan.
 When parenting duties allow, David enjoys playing rec league hockey, skiing, kite surfing, mountain biking, and playing guitar (badly).